nf-core/multiplesequencealign/docs/usage.md

 ### 3. ALIGN

-The available ALIGN methods are listed below (those that accept guide trees are indicated in parentheses):
+The available assembly methods are listed below (those that accept guide trees indicate it in parentheses):

 **SEQUENCE-BASED** (only require a fasta file as input):